Verified and Tested 05/9/15

 Finally, verify if your swapfile is activated by typing the following command:

-With that, you now have a server with a strong security foundation which will give you the peace of mind knowing that your server is protected.
-You may now proceed building your platform according to your needs.
-Thank you for following along and feel free to check back with us for further updates.
+With that, you now have a server with a strong security foundation, giving you peace of mind knowing that your server is protected.
+You may now proceed with building your platform according to your needs.
+Thank you for following along, and feel free to check back with us for further updates.